-The highly anticipated Amager Bakke/Copenhill opens up in the Fall of 2018.
+The highly anticipated Amager Bakke/Copenhill opens up in December of 2018.
 Located on Copenhagen’s Amager Island, this futuristic former power plant is shaping up to become the city’s first artificial ski slope and recreational hiking area.
 It offers a wide variety of activities including skiing, hiking, running, and tobogganing among others.
 In addition to its ski shop, there is also a cafe and a restaurant at the top of the hill.

 Surround Yourself in “Hygge”